Dilations of partial representations of Hopf algebras: Introduction

 This article is organized as follows: In section 2, we briefly recall the definitions and main results on partial representations of Hopf algebras as developed in \cite{ABV}.
 Moreover, we investigate the interaction between partial and global representation theory and illustrate the results by classifying in detail all partial representations of the unique two-dimensional Hopf algebra and Sweedler's four-dimensional Hopf algebra.
 In section 3, we introduce a new category $\mathbb{T}({}_H \mathcal{M})$ of $H$-modules with projections satisfying a specific commutation relation.
 We prove that for each object in the category $\mathbb{T}({}_H \mathcal{M})$ there is a canonical way to produce a partial $H$-module by using the projection; this defines a restriction functor, $R$, from the category $\mathbb{T}({}_H \mathcal{M})$ into the category ${}_H\mathcal{M}^{par}$.
 In section 4, we introduce the concept of a dilation of a partial $H$-module and show that every partial $H$-module admits a standard dilation which is minimal and unique up to isomorphism.
 Moreover we show that the standard dilation provides a quasi-inverse for the restriction functor described above, and therefore the category $\mathbb{T}({}_H \mathcal{M})$ is equivalent to the category of partial $H$-representations.
 Finally, in Section 5, we provide equivalent conditions for the dilation functor to be exact, which means that it is equivalent to the functor $\ol{H_{par}}\ot_{H_{par}}-$ and therefore, to know any dilation it is enough to understand the dilation of the universal Hopf algebroid $H_{par}$.
 Since we know moreover that $H_{par}$ can be described as a particular partial smash product $\ul{A\# H}$, we investigate the dilation of such smash products, which in turn is closely related to the globalization of the partial $H$-module algebra $A$.
 We finish by exploring the relation between dilations and the Morita context, constructed in \cite{AB}, which relates the category of partial modules with the category of modules over the (non-unital) global smash product $\ol A\# H$.
 Combining the results, it then follows that the algebra $\ol A\# H$ can be endowed with the structure of a Hopfish algebra.

 Throughout the paper, all algebras and coalgebras are supposed to be over a fixed commutative field $k$ (for the basic constructions, it is enough to suppose that $k$ is a commutative ring).
 Unadorned tensor products are tensor products over $k$, and linear maps are $k$-linear maps.
+Given an algebra $A$ we denote the categories of left $A$-modules, right $A$-modules and $A$-bimodules respectively by ${}_A \mathcal{M}$, $\Mm_A$ and ${}_A \mathcal{M}_A$.